 Cost savings are always wanted in any business.
 As time passes, some technologies or features become outdated.
-It is still a good idea to review the existing phone and internet costs and see if there is any scope for some savings here and there.
+It is still a good idea to review the existing phone and internet costs and see if there is any scope to reduce telecommunication costs and save money.

 You will be surprised to know that even minimal actions can lead to huge savings without undergoing a technology overhaul.
 So without further ado, let’s look into some quick and easy to implement telecom cost reduction strategies, followed by those that leverage competition and finally, the nuclear solutions of a technology overhaul.

 When it comes to reducing telecom expenses, the first thing that businesses worry about is, implementing a technology overhaul.
 However, there are many ways, you may call them best practices, which will reduce the costs without any significant expense, investment or overhaul.

 Inside wire maintenance covers the wiring on your side of your carrier’s demarcation point.
 It’s almost always inside your office walls, and once it’s installed, there’s very little that can go wrong.

 Most businesses have a phone system and a service vendor that maintains that system.
 If there’s an issue, that’s who they would call.
 Wire maintenance costs approximately $5 per month per line.
 If you have ten phone lines, you could have $50 per month by eliminating a service you don’t need.

 Call Waiting, Call Return, Anonymous Call Rejection are examples of phone features that probably shouldn’t be on a business phone line.
 If you’re paying for these features, call your provider and have them removed.
 Phone features average $3.50 per feature, per month.